 I am going to leave the skimming over of Karl Pojello's late career and come back to the title of my article, The Pojello Mystery and you the reader can judge.

 September 4th 1954 Karl Pojello died of Cancer and his friend Maurice Tillett died the same day.
 All the newspaper reports are consistent, but they do seem to play out to the same standard template of a statement.

 All reports, and there were dozens of them in the American Press stated Pojello was 61.
 It is my belief that Pojello was not 61.
 The newspapers were wrong.
 The headstone was wrong.
 I believe Karl Pojello was ten years older than stated.

-So let me state my case about Pojello being 61 and born in 1893 by saying that, do you remember I said he came here in 1932 with 24 years old Bartush?
+So let me state my case about Pojello being 61 and born in 1883 by asking do you remember I said he came here in 1932 with 24 years old Bartush?
 Well in those days borders were checked properly and the ship had a log of who was going where and why.
 Pojello said he was 49 years old and they were staying at Golders Green in London.

 That puts him born in1883, not 1893.

 On the return journey Pojello is again 49.

 Third piece of evidence.
 In 1934 when departing from Cherborg on the Berengaria Pojello said he was 51 and had his wife Olga with him age 43, heading for New York.

 Fourth, in 1936 arriving on the Queen Mary he said 55 years old and a wrestler staying at the Savoy Hotel.